icrc/openmrs-module-patientgrid/docs/rest/resources/README.md

 `filters`A list or an array of filter metadata where each element is metadata for a single filter on the column, see [Grid Filter Resource](#grid-filter) for properties

+### Other Encounter Date Column Properties

+The properties below apply to a grid column where the _type_ property value is set to `encounterdatecolumn`

+<i style='color:red'>*</i>`encounterType` The type of the encounters to match when evaluating the column date values

 ### Other Obs Column Properties

-The properties below only apply to a grid column where the _type_ property value is set to `obscolumn`
+The properties below apply to a grid column where the _type_ property value is set to `obscolumn`

-<i style='color:red'>*</i>`encounterType` The type of the encounters where to match when evaluating the column obs
+<i style='color:red'>*</i>`encounterType` The type of the encounters to match when evaluating the column obs values
-values

 <i style='color:red'>*</i>`concept` The question concept to match when evaluating the column obs values, MUST be a
 concept UUID for create or update operations

-### Other Obs Column Properties
+### Other Age Obs Column Properties

-The properties below only apply to a grid column where the _type_ property value is set to `agecolumn`
+The properties below apply to a grid column where the _type_ property value is set to `agecolumn`

-<i style='color:red'>*</i>`encounterType` The type of the encounters where to match when evaluating the column obs
+<i style='color:red'>*</i>`encounterType` The type of the encounters to match when evaluating the column age values
-values

 `convertToAgeRange` If set to true ages get converted to age range based on the age ranges defined in the system, see [Age Range Resource](#age-range) for how ranges work.